 If you are planning your first trip to Kyoto, then you must be wondering what to do and where to stay in Kyoto.
 And if you already started your research, you’ll quickly realize that all the attractions are spread out all over the city.
 Which makes the task of choosing the right hotel in the right area very important.

-And there are many excellent areas to stay in Kyoto where it can accommodate different price point and other needs.
+And there are many excellent areas to stay in Kyoto where it can accommodate different price points.
 But to be honest, if you are visiting Kyoto for the first time, you want to be in close proximity to all the highlights so you can maximize your time in the city.
-That means staying either in downtown Kawaramachi or near Kyoto Station.
+That means staying either in and around Downtown Kyoto (Kawaramachi) or near Kyoto Station.

-In this post, I simplified all the information for choosing the best places to stay hotel in Kyoto and I included hotel reviews on some of the Kyoto hotels I stayed during my last trip.
-Plus, I included additional accommodation options for different budgets at the end of each section.
+In this post, I simplified all the information for choosing the best place to stay in Kyoto for first time and I included hotel reviews on some of the Kyoto hotels I stayed during my last trip.

 My Kyoto accommodation reviews are an opinion of my own, and I did not receive any compensation of any kind.
 I only want to share what I love.